mrled/biblemunger/readme.markdown

 A random list that should probably be pruned:

 - Use better version stamping system and/or something with the `__version__` attribute
-- Allow replacement of multiple things at once.
-  (Would love to be able to replace "sons" and "daughters" at the same time, for example.)
 - Handle case, punctuation, whitespace more intuitively
 - Should filter on input side, in bmweb.py, in addition to output side, in index.mako.
+That is, filter out any HTML in a search before it gets wrote to the DB.
 - Reverse the sorting of the recent searches
 - More consistent layout would be nice, CSS is hard
 - Show most searched
+- Add a spinner for long loads.
+If you search a very common word rn like "God" it will take a couple of seconds
+- How to paginate the recent searches list?
+Or how to prune it?
+- Tests
+    - Calculate test coverage
+    - Write tests until I hit 100% coverage
+    - How to test CherryPy apps: http://docs.cherrypy.org/en/latest/advanced.html#testing-your-application
+    - How to test CherryPy apps without running the full server: https://bitbucket.org/Lawouach/cherrypy-recipes/src/1a27059966e962be52b2abd91e9709c3ee63cf2d/testing/unit/serverless/test.py?at=default&fileviewer=file-view-default
+    - Write integrations tests for the backend
+    - Also, test the frontend

 ### BibleMunger 2.0: A big update

-- Create text API
-    - Bible converted to rows of SQL in database w/ columns: textId (e.g. KJV), bookId (e.g. Genesis), chapterId (e.g. 1), verseId (e.g. 1), data (e.g. "In the beginning...")
 - Have the UI also talk to the database
     - No longer use URLs to save replacements (this wouldn't work well for multiple replacements anyway)
     - Instead, save replacement sets under a single ID and do something like http://example.com/munge?id=ReplacementSetId or whatever